 In a collaboration between The British Paraorchestra and integrated circus company Extraordinary Bodies, Terry Riley’s minimalist masterpiece In C is reimagined in this unique union of two very different disciplines, experimenting with movement, sound, and the senses.
 The combined effect of The British Paraorchestra and Extraordinary Bodies playing In C is cathartic, uplifting and engulfing.
 The aural equivalent to climbing inside a giant lava lamp.

-First performed at Fast Forward, Fri 3 June 2016, Colston Hall Bristol, In C will be at Birmingham THSH on Wednesday 27th February.
+First performed at Fast Forward, Fri 3 June 2016, Colston Hall Bristol, In C was also at Birmingham THSH on Wednesday 27th February 2019.

 Terry Riley is one of the greatest living composers of classical music.
 In 1964 he composed the now iconic In C, consisting of 53 short repeated melodies in C major: How often each melody is repeated, how coloured or intensified, is completely the choice of each individual player.
 But each player also has responsibility to the whole, ensuring they are never more than three melodies behind or ahead of any other member of the ensemble.
 It is all about listening, proposing, reacting.